Leonelrcollins/odin-recipes/README.md

 # odin-recipes
-A desserts menu with its instructions and ingredients.
+A sweets menu with its instructions and ingredients.